MetaphorData/connectors/metaphor/mongodb/README.md

 tls: <boolean> # Whether to set TLS when connecting to MongoDB.
 Default is False.

 infer_schema_sample_size: <int> # Number of documents to sample in a collection in order to infer the schema.
 Set this to `null` to disable sampling and use all documents in the collections.
 To disable schema inference altogether, set this to 0.
 Default is 1000.
-excluded_databases: # Databases to ignore.
-By default the databases "admin", "config", "local", "system" are excluded.
+excluded_databases: # Extra databases to ignore.
+The system databases "admin", "config", "local", "system" are always excluded.
   - db1
   - db2
 excluded_collections: # Extra collections to ignore.
 Note that the system specific collections (`system.views`, `system.profile`, etc.) are always ignored, see https://www.mongodb.com/docs/manual/reference/system-collections/#database-specific-collections for more details.